kongaskristjan/fire-hpp/README.md

  A constructor that accepts the name/shorthand/description/position of the argument.
 Use a brace enclosed list for several of them (eg. `fire::arg({"-x", "--longer-name", "description of the argument"})` or `fire::arg({0, "zeroth element"})`.
 The library expects a single dash for single-character shorthands, two dashes for multi-character names, and zero dashes for descriptions. `fire::arg` objects should be used as default values for fired function parameters.
 See [documentation](#fire_arg) for more info.

 * __int fired_main(arguments)__
 This is what you perceive as the program entry point.
-All arguments must be `bool`, integral, floating-point, `fire::optional<T>`, `std::string` or `std::vector<T>` type and default initialized with `fire::arg` objects (Failing to initialize properly results in undefined behavior!).
+All arguments must be `bool`, integral, floating-point, `fire::optional<T>`, `std::string` or `std::vector<T>` type and default initialized with `fire::arg` objects (failing to initialize properly results in undefined behavior!).
 See [conversions](#conversions) to learn how each of them affects the CLI.

 ## D. Documentation